Home

 El Jueves on Calle Feria is the oldest market in Sevilla, dating back centuries.
 You'll find everything from furniture to antiques, old electronics, paintings, posters and a LOT of other stuff.
 Thursdays until 2:30pm.

-Paintings and Art Market
+Art Market

 Down the street from El Corte Inglés in the center and next to the Museum of Bellas Artes you can find paintings and sketches as well as a few other pieces from local artists.
 They range in styles and scenes, from your typical Sevillano patio realistically brought to life to an abstract of who knows what.
 Sundays until 2pm.